simonsalasseeber/simonsalasseeber/README.md

 ### What am I even doing right now?

-Working as a backend developer at HelloMrLead (Barcelona, Spain).
-Making API connections, automating stuff and, above all, learning a lot.
+Working as a backend developer at RockStar Data (Barcelona, Spain).
+Developing all the backend, making API connections, automating stuff and, above all, learning a lot.

 ### 🚀 Coding Expertise